trixiahorner/Atomic_Red_Team/README.md

 ```
 C:\AtomicRedTeam\invoke-atomicredteam> Invoke-AtomicTest All
 ```
-You can also be technique specific.
+I can also be technique specific.
 This will make it faster.
 Remember, these techniques map to MITRE ATT&CK.
 ```
 C:\AtomicRedTeam\invoke-atomicredteam> Invoke-AtomicTest T1004
 ```